nystudio107/generator-craftplugin/CHANGLOG.md

 # generator-craftplugin Changelog

+## 1.2.3 - 2017.02.05
+### Fixed
+* Changed the default class name from the reserved word `Default` to the plugin handle if no name is provided

 ## 1.2.2 - 2017.02.02
 ### Fixed
 * Updated the console controllers and web controllers to return something more useful